 Until this permit expires, is modified or revoked, Permittees that have properly obtained coverage under this general permit are authorized to discharge in accordance with the special and general conditions which follow.

-Kelly Susewind, Manager Water Quality Program Washington State Department of Ecology
+Heather R. Bartlett Water Quality Program Washington State Department of Ecology

 TABLE OF CONTENTS